 Failing Grades: A failing grade in any subject required for high school graduation must be made up in summer school or repeated at U-Prep (with administrative permission).
 Parents are encouraged to contact teachers directly if they have questions about a student's progress.
-Voice mail for every teacher is available at University Preparatory School.
 Email addresses are on the school website at www.uprep.net.